CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

        :answer_d: I., II. and III.
        :correct: a
        :feedback_a: Correct.
 Statement I. is true since it correctly identifies a property of lossless compression.
 Statement III. is true becasue it correctly identifies the trade-offs involved in compression techniques.
        :feedback_b: Incorrect.
-Statement II. is false since lossless compression can be applied to resotre a file to its original state.
+Statement II. is false since lossless compression can be applied to restore a file to its original state.
        :feedback_c: Incorrect.
-Statement II. is false since lossless compression can be applied to resotre a file to its original state.
+Statement II. is false since lossless compression can be applied to restore a file to its original state.
        :feedback_d: Incorrect.
-Statement II. is false since lossless compression can be applied to resotre a file to its original state.
+Statement II. is false since lossless compression can be applied to restore a file to its original state.

        Which of the following statements are true regarding compressing files?